 The presence of Alexander’s spouse living at 1 Regal Place on the 1911 Census suggests he was also living there along with his sisters Rachel, Dinah and Rebecca.

 The First World War (1914 - 1918)

 Hyman joined the Labour Corps on 2nd March 2016 and Louis joined them on 18th September, 1917.
 Alexander had originally joined the 17th London Rifles, but soon transferred to the 10th battalion of the Royal Dublin Fusiliers.
-He joined the Western Front on 18th August 1916, so may have joined the Army before his brother Hyman.
-Alexander was involved in the famous Battle of Arras, but he was killed in action on 28th April, 1917 (6th Iyyar, 5677).
+His battalion joined the Western Front on 18th August 1916, so may have joined the Army before his brother Hyman.
+Alexander was involved in the famous Battle of Arras, but he was killed in action on 28th April 1917 (6th Iyyar 5677).
 He is remembered at the Arras Memorial, along with other members of the Royal Dublin Fusiliers.

 Isaac Abrahams gave 1 Regal Place as his address when completing his Army application on 20th April 1917.
 His and Dinah Solomons first child had been born in February 1915, so they must have been living there since they were married.
 Isaac had signed up just 8 days before Alexander was killed, and it wasn’t until 5th May that he was assigned to the Royal Army Medical Corps.
 He may have known the fate of his brother-in-law at the time.

 The First World War took the life of Alexander, and the records show he was awarded the British Medal and the Victory Medal, though it wouldn’t have seemed much of a victory to Hannah and her family.
 The World War 1 medal rolls contains the words “request authority to dispose of medals” and is dated 18th December 1922.
 This can happen if they were unable to find the next of kin, though rumour has it they didn’t search too much.
 Another reason being due to the medals being returned.
 This may well have been the case for Alexander.